 Popular Music Performance

 The course includes instrumental workshops.
-Students will be required to rehearse with other budding musicians, working towards assessed performances throughout the two year programme.
+You will be required to rehearse with other budding musicians, working towards assessed performances throughout the two year programme.

 - Type of study